 Speed of recognition (authentication) consists of two phases.
 The capture phase and the authentication phase.
 The speed of capture depends upon the technology used and the number of points being sampled.
 The authentication phase depends upon the matching method.
-For one-to-many (1: N) matching, the time to match will depend on the database size and the search algorithm, with increasing size corresponding to increased matching time.
+For one to many (1:N) matching the time to match will depend upon the size of the database and the search algorithm being used with increasing size corresponding to increased matching time.